photo by John Araki

 Hraunfossar Waterfalls / Courtesy of Hotel Husafell

 Heading towards Husafell, stop at the Hraunfossar Waterfalls.
-The impressive falls are a result of cold springs of subterranean water seeping through lava and finally cascading over the falls into the Hvita River.
+The impressive falls are a result of cold springs of subterranean water seeping through lava and finally cascading over the falls into the Hvita River and considered the best scenery in Iceland.

 Just a bit further up the road is your base for the night, the Hotel Husafell, one of only four National Geographic Lodges in Europe, and the only one in Iceland.
 The 33-room hotel is a family business spanning several generations.
 Built sustainably, before sustainability was trendy, the hotel exudes both a modern and cozy aesthetic.
 It’s furnished with custom case goods fashioned from the birch forests surrounding the lodge and decorated with paintings created from volcanic rock and ash by artist Pall Guðmundsson.